wikimedia/wikipedia-wikiwidgets-Formicarium/README.md

 Formicarium
 ===========

-Formicarium is a WikiWidget meant for the articles about Langton's ant in every Wikipedia.
+Formicarium is a simple widget meant to be embedded in the Wikipedia articles about Langton's ant to aid the understanding of the topic.

 Visit https://es.wikipedia.org/wiki/Hormiga_de_Langton to see it live.

 Bugs
 ----